People Newspapers

 People Newspapers is a Dallas, Texas-based publisher of two award-winning monthly community newspapers, Park Cities People and Preston Hollow People.
 The two papers mail to a combined 43,700 homes and businesses in the Park Cities, Preston Hollow, Turtle Creek, Bluffview, Devonshire, and Greenway Parks neighborhoods.

-The publisher began in 1981 with the weekly newspaper Park Cities People, founded by Reid Slaughter and Kirk Dooley, to cover the Park Cities enclave of Highland Park and University Park.
+The publisher began in 1981 with the weekly newspaper Park Cities People.
+The newspaper was founded by Reid Slaughter and Kirk Dooley, to cover the Park Cities enclave of Highland Park and University Park.

 In 1989, the company began to publish a second paper, North Dallas People, which was distributed free of charge in additional affluent neighborhoods.
 Following the 2003 purchase of the company by D Magazine founder Wick Allison, the company created eight additional niche papers covering similar communities: